GoTeamEpsilon/OpenEMR-Cloud/README.md

 #### Post install security updates

-1. In the AWS Management Console, click **Services**, **Elastic Beanstalk**, and then choose **openemr/openemr**.
+1. In the AWS Management Console, click **Services**, **Elastic Beanstalk**, and then click **openemr/openemr**.
-2. Click the **Actions** dropdown to the top right and select **Restart App Server(s)** so each instance can perform post-install security updates.
+2. Click the **Actions** dropdown to the top right and click **Restart App Server(s)** so each instance can perform post-install security updates.

-## ▶️ Secure Domain Setup
+## ▶ Secure Domain Setup

 _this section is under construction!!!_
 ### Route53 stuff
-1. Go to Route53, and in the text box near the middle of the page enter the domain name you’d like to register.
+1. Go to Route53, and in the text box near the middle of the page enter the domain name you'd like to register.
 This will be what you type in your browser to access your OpenEMR instance.
-2. Click “Add To Cart” if the domain is available.
+2. Click "Add To Cart" if the domain is available.
-3. If it is n to available, check for another site or choose one of the “Related domain suggestions”.
+3. If it is n to available, check for another site or choose one of the "Related domain suggestions".
-4. Click “Continue”
+4. Click "Continue"
-5. Enter your “Registrant Contact” information.
+5. Enter your "Registrant Contact" information.
 XYZ XYZ XYZ
 6. Click Continue
-7. Click “Complete Purchase”
+7. Click "Complete Purchase"
 8. You should be directed back to the main dashboard.

 ### Certificate Manager
 1. Go to AWS Certificate Manager
-2. Click on “Get Started”
+2. Click on "Get Started"
-3. In the text box in the middle of the screen type in “yourdomain.com” and then click XYZ and in the new box type “*.yourdomain.com”.
+3. In the text box in the middle of the screen type in "yourdomain.com" and then click XYZ and in the new box type "*.yourdomain.com".
 The asterisk followed by a dot (and then followed by your domain name) is important because it enables SSL for various versions how your site is typed into a browser and later subdomains.
-4. Click “Review and request”.
+4. Click "Review and request".
-5. Click “Confirm and request”.
+5. Click "Confirm and request".
 6. The request has now been made.
-Click “Continue” to head to the next screen where you will see your domain in the “Pending verification” state.
+Click "Continue" to head to the next screen where you will see your domain in the "Pending verification" state.
 7. Go to the email associated with your account.
 8. You might have multiple emails from AWS.
-Don’t worry and simply click the link in each of them and approve.
+Don't worry and simply click the link in each of them and approve.
 9. You should now be approved and you have enabled SSL/TLS for your sites on AWS!!!

-## 🎛️ Administration
+## 🎛 Administration

 _this section is under construction!!!_